-The bill provides that a municipal corporation, in addition to any other remedy authorized by law, has a cause of action in the environmental division of the municipal court to foreclose any existing liens upon a "blighted parcel" located in the municipal corporation provided that no other foreclosure action affecting the blighted parcel is being actively prosecuted in any court of record.
-It is an affirmative defense to an action under this provision that the "owner" of the blighted parcel has not been in default on any mortgage on the property for 12 months or more or that there is a bankruptcy proceeding pending in which the blighted parcel has been listed as an asset.
+The bill provides that a municipal corporation, in addition to any other remedy authorized by law, has a cause of action to foreclose any existing liens upon a blighted parcel located in the municipal corporation provided that no other foreclosure action affecting the blighted parcel is being actively prosecuted in any court of record.
+It is an affirmative defense to an action under this provision that the owner of the blighted parcel has not been in default on any mortgage on the property for 12 months or more or that there is a bankruptcy proceeding pending in which the blighted parcel has been listed as an asset.
+The environmental division of the municipal court has exclusive original jurisdiction of the action.
 To maintain the action, it is not necessary for the municipal corporation to have a lien of its own upon the property.
-Rather, it is sufficient for the municipal corporation to allege that, because of the continuing existence of conditions causing the property to be a blighted parcel, the owner has defaulted on the terms of any agreement giving rise to a lien for failure to maintain the property, and then to marshal and plead for foreclosure of any or all outstanding liens upon the blighted parcel.
+Rather, it is sufficient for the municipal court to allege that, because of the continuing existence of conditions causing the property to be a blighted parcel, the owner has defaulted on the terms of any agreement giving rise to a lien for failure to maintain the property, and then to marshal and plead for foreclosure of any or all outstanding liens upon the blighted parcel.
 The provisions of the bill do not create a cause of action regarding any property not subject to a lien.
-The municipal corporation may not marshal a lien held by the United States, a lien held by this state other than a lien for real property taxes and assessments, a lien held by a political subdivision other than itself, or a lien vested by a tax certificate held under R.C.
+The municipal corporation may not marshal a lien held by the United States, by this state, or by a political subdivision other than itself, or a lien vested by a tax certificate held under R.C.
 5721.30 to 5721.43.
 The municipal corporation must join as a party to the action a lienholder whose lien is being marshaled and must notify the lienholder party that the municipal corporation is proceeding to foreclose the lien under the provisions of the bill and that the lienholder party may remediate the conditions of the parcel constituting blight.
-If a lienholder party certifies to the court that the party will remediate the conditions of the parcel constituting blight within 60 days after the party is served with a copy of the complaint of the foreclosure action, the municipal court must move to (See "Definitions," below, for dismiss the action.
+If a lienholder party certifies to the court that the party will remediate the conditions of the parcel constituting blight within 60 days after the party is served with a copy of the complaint of the foreclosure action, the municipal court must move to dismiss the action.
 (R.C.
-3767.50(B)(1).) definitions of terms in quotation marks.)
+3767.50(B).)